dorothygracelin/Dolly-s-Mechanochemical-Robotics-/README.md

 # Dolly's Mechanochemical Robotics

 This is a 3D simulation of a robotic arm in a mining context and the crystal counterweight that would insert into it.
 It is bare-bones and meant to support me in writing my value proposition to I-Corps, the NSF, Alaska Space Grant, etc. - more projects will likely follow about my proposition that I create in order to help myself and others visualize.
+This was my first concept for the project I would propose for SBIR funding, which has since changed.
+Creating this helped me visualize what I needed to change at the time.

 ### Controls
 - **Camera:**